Transferrin Saturation Reference Tool

 Three closely related terms cause frequent confusion:

 • TIBC (Total Iron-Binding Capacity) — maximum amount of iron that transferrin could bind.
-Rises in iron deficiency (the liver makes more transferrin to scavenge iron); falls in inflammation and chronic disease.
+Research suggests TIBC tends to rise when iron stores are low and tends to fall during inflammation or chronic illness.

 • UIBC (Unsaturated Iron-Binding Capacity) — the portion of TIBC not currently carrying iron.
 Some labs report UIBC instead; TIBC = Serum Iron + UIBC.